MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

 ```

 ### -IsDefault
-If specified when adding a behavior to a WorkItem type, makes that type the default for new items added on the board in question.
+If specified when adding a behavior, makes that type the Board's default for new items.
 Note that this can only be specified when adding a behavior.

 ```yaml
 Type: SwitchParameter